powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/02-DefineToDoListDocumentModel.md

 ## ToDoList Document Model Schema

-Likely you have called your project something like 'ToDoList'.
+Likely you have called your project 'ToDoList'.
+If not, please to make a new document and pay attention to the capitalisation as it influences our code.
 We'll continue with this project to teach you how to create a document model and later an editor for your model.
 We use the GraphQL Schema Definition Language (SDL) to define the document model schema.
 Below, you can see the SDL for the `ToDoList` document model.

 :::info
 This schema contains the **data structure** of the document model and the basic operations that can be performed on the document model.